 Ginger has been found to be effective in treating chemotherapy-induced nausea and vomiting, although not all studies agree.
 The key appears to be to take the ginger before undergoing a chemotherapy treatment, as well as afterwards.

 Edible tropical ginger (Zingiber zerumbet Smith), also known as subtropical ginger, contains compounds, such as zerumbone and 1'-acetoxychavicol acetate, which have been shown to have anti-breast cancer effects in the laboratory.
-However, note that this particular ginger is typically not sold in the U.S. and many "tropical gingers" are inedible ornamental plants.
+However, note that this particular ginger is typically not sold as a food in the U.S. and many "tropical gingers" are inedible ornamental plants.

 Wild ginger (Asarum canadense), which is used in some weight loss and Chinese herbal preparations, should be avoided.
 Wild ginger incorporates aristolochic acid, which has been shown to be toxic to the kidneys and is a suspected human carcinogen.

 Ginger ale or ginger beer is a soft drink that, as formulated commercially, typically contains high amounts of sugar and low or nonexistent amounts of ginger.
-For example, one major brand of ginger ale contains the following ingredients: carbonated water, high fructose syrup and/or sugar, citric acid, natural flavors, sodium benzoate and caramel color.
+For example, one major brand of ginger ale contains the following ingredients: carbonated water, high-fructose syrup and/or sugar, citric acid, natural flavors, sodium benzoate and caramel color.

 The information above, which is updated continually as new research becomes available, has been developed based solely on the results of academic studies.
 Clicking on any of the underlined terms will take you to its tag or webpage, which contain more extensive information.